mpavlou/samplesizedev/README.md

 Based on the characterisitcs above it can perform two actions:

-1.** Calculate the sample size** required to achieve a target expected calibration slope or MAPE (additional input for the target calibration slope / MAPE) or
+1.**Calculate the required sample size** to achieve a target expected calibration slope or MAPE (additional input: target calibration slope / MAPE) or

 2. **Calculate the expected model performance at a given sample size** (additional input: the sample size)

 ## Installation